View Karen Vahle's Obituary on whig.com and share memories

 |

 Karen Louise (Hively) Vahle, 66, of Quincy, passed away Thursday, Jan.
 16, 2020, at her home.
-Karen was born March 20, 1953, in Quincy, to Marion L. and Grace A. Bradney Hively.
+A graveside service will be at 11 a.m.
+Tuesday, Jan.
+28, in Greenmount Cemetery in Quincy.
+Visitation will be from 10 to 11 a.m.
+Tuesday at O'Donnell-Cookson Life Celebration Home in Quincy.
+The family will host a reception in memory of Karen from 6 to 8 p.m.
+Wednesday, Jan.
+29, at Microtel Inn and Suites Banquet Room.
+Karen was born March 20, 1953, in Quincy to Marion L. and Grace A. Bradney Hively.
 She first married Charles Gray.
-She later remarried to Craig Vahle, who preceded her in death.
+She was later remarried to Craig Vahle, who preceded her in death.
 Survivors include two sons, Charles Andrew Gray and Richard W. Gray; two grandchildren, Malachi Gray and Arionna Grace Gray; two brothers, Samuel Hively (Donetta) of Mendon, Ill., and Floyd Hively (Carol) of Clayton, Ill.; one sister, Grace A. Bringer (Paul) of LaGrange, Mo.; and many, many nieces and nephews.
 Karen also was a loving caretaker for her dearest friend, Albert Hahn, who will miss her dearly.
-In addition to her husband, Karen was preceded in death by her parents; two brothers, Glenn Hively and Richard Hively; and two uncles who were like parents to her, Robert "Uncle Bob" Bradney and Grant James "Uncle Jim" Bradney.
+In addition to her husband, Karen was preceded in death by her parents; two brothers, Glenn Hively and Richard Hively (Dianne); and two uncles who were like parents to her, Robert "Uncle Bob" Bradney and Grant James "Uncle Jim" Bradney.
 Professionally, Karen was a janitorial worker for many years.
 Karen loved to collect angels.
 Her family and friends will remember her as a generous person with a heart of gold who was always willing to help anyone in need.
-Services are pending with the O'Donnell-Cookson Life Celebration Home in Quincy.
-Memorial contributions may be made to the funeral home.
+Memorial contributions may be made to the O'Donnell-Cookson Life Celebration Home.
 Condolences may be expressed online at ODonnellCookson.com and whig.com.